Fast food restaurant manager

 Working hours

-Hours of work are generally long and shift-based, and you should be willing to work evenings, weekends and on public holidays.
+Hours of work are generally long and shift-based, typically ranging from at least 42 to 44 hours per week, including evenings, weekends and public holidays.
 Some managers may work split shifts, with early starts, time off in the middle of the day and a return to work for a later shift.

-If you're a field or area manager supervising several restaurants, you may be responsible for managing your own diary and have some flexibility in your working hours.
+If you're a field or area manager supervising several restaurants, you may manage your own diary and will need to ensure your allocate your time effectively across each venue.

 What to expect

-• Most managers are in charge of one restaurant and are mainly based at one site.
-If you are responsible for a number of outlets, you'll have to travel between them.
+- Most managers are in charge of one restaurant and are mainly based at one site.
+If you’re responsible for more than one outlet, you'll have to travel between them.

-• You'll usually wear a company uniform and dress in accordance with appropriate health and safety requirements associated with food preparation.
+- You'll usually wear a company uniform and dress in accordance with food health and safety requirements.

 Qualifications

 You don't usually need a degree to work as a fast food restaurant manager unless you're joining a formal graduate management programme.
-These schemes are run by major fast food companies and usually accept graduates from any discipline, or people with experience of working in a customer-facing environment or managing teams.
+These schemes, run by major fast food companies, usually accept graduates from any discipline or people with customer-facing or team management experience.

 Many managers begin their careers as counter-service staff and work their way up to management level by acquiring experience, rather than formal qualifications.
 There are, however, a range of relevant qualifications available at various levels, including degree and postgraduate level, in areas such as: